Raja-shree/Assignment2-Bokka/README.md

 ##### Health Museum: Health is Wealth
 > The Health Museum is also located in public gardens.
 It is a small but unique museum that aims to   emphasize __health and hygiene__.This museum exhibits many things we need to know about human health.
 It is very well maintained.The health museum is **good for children to understand various diseases** and the vectors causing the diseases.
 ****
-## Route Direction  which is closest to the airport from museum.
+## Rajiv Gandhi International Airport
+    this airport is near to the hyderabad location and central land for many location as well as to the other countries.

-### Rajiv Gandhi International Airport.
+### Rajiv Gandhi International Airport
+    this airport is near to the hyderabad location and central land for many location as well as to the other countries.

 ### Traveling to museum from airport by car.

+### Route Direction  which is closest to the airport from museum.

 1. Head east on Airport Approch Road toward Cargo Rotary
 2. At Cargo Rotary, take the 1st exit and stay on Airport Approach Road
 3. Exit the roundabout onto Airport Approch Road